moyner/MultiComponentFlash.jl/docs/src/index.md

 * Peng-Robinson is the only equation of state that has been thoroughly validated.

 # Other packages
+Julia packages:
-[Clapeyron.jl](https://github.com/ypaul21/Clapeyron.jl) supports more advanced equations of state in addition to the cubics (SAFT-type and empirical EOS) and has a much larger API for thermodynamical properties.
+* [Clapeyron.jl](https://github.com/ypaul21/Clapeyron.jl) supports more advanced equations of state in addition to the cubics (SAFT-type and empirical EOS) and has a much larger API for thermodynamical properties.
+At the time of writing, this package does not support a full flash.

+Julia interfaces to other useful packages:
+* [PyThermo.jl](https://github.com/stillyslalom/PyThermo.jl) is an interface to the [PyThermo](https://pypi.org/project/pythermo/) package.
+* [CoolProp.jl](https://github.com/CoolProp/CoolProp.jl) is an interface to the [CoolProp](http://www.coolprop.org/) library.

 # Contact
-You can use the [Github webpage](https://github.com/moyner/MultiComponentFlash.jl) or drop me a line at [Olav Møyner](olav.moyner@sintef.no).
+You can use the [Github webpage](https://github.com/moyner/MultiComponentFlash.jl) or drop me a line at [Olav Møyner](mailto:olav.moyner@gmail.no).